 History and Purpose

-The award winner will be announced and recognized at the April 18, 2019 Board of Trustees meeting.
+The award winner will be announced and recognized at the December 10 Board of Trustees Executive and Compensation Committee meeting.
 V

 All faculty (with the exception of previous winners, graduate teaching assistants, and doctoral candidates) are eligible to receive this award.
 Self-nomination is not permitted.